lauracondon/pands-problem-sheet/README.md

 #### Code Explanation:

 The first step is to import the modules required for this program - numpy and matplotlib.
-'As' is used to specify how to call them for use throughout the program.
+'As' is used here to specify how to call the modules for use throughout the program.

-There are two basic things that have to be done when creating a line graph; specifying the range of values for 'x', in this case 0-4, and defining the values of the functions we want to plot (f,g,h).
+The range of values for 'x', in this case 0-4, and the values of the functions we want to plot (f,g,h) are specified.

-After which, each function (line) is plotted on the graph using the plot command.
-Finally we use the show command to display the resulting graph in a pop up windown.
-Just these commands are enough to create and display your graph.
+Each function is plotted on the graph using the plot command.
+The resulting graph is saved to a file named 'plottask.png' and also displayed to the user in a pop up windown.
+Just these commands are enough to create and display a graph.

-There are a lot of additional things you can add to your code to improve readibility of your graph and to just make it look better.
+There are a lot of additional things you can add to your code to improve readibility and to make it more aesthetically pleasing.
 For my graph, I specified what font I wanted used using font-family, I added a grid behind the graph and specified how I wanted it to look.
 I added labels for each axis and a title, as well as a legend to clearly inform the viewer which line is which function.

 When choosing the colour of my lines, I choose a colour palette geared towards colour blind users (tableau color blind 10).
 I converted the colour codes from rgb to hex for easier entry in Python.
 Then, in order to try make it more obvious that the lines were overlapping I set two of them to be dashed in style, with different widths and distance between each dash.